ragib70/AutoNXT0/README.md

 5. **Test registration:**
    - Click "Register" button
    - Fill out the form with your phone number
-   - Check your WhatsApp/SMS for confirmation message
+   - Check your SMS for confirmation message

 ### Build for Production